TechNickAI/AICodeBot/README.md

 AICodeBot is a coding assistant designed to make your coding life easier.
 With capabilities to perform code reviews, manage dependencies, and even suggest improvements, think of it as your AI version of a pair programmer.

+⚠️ Status: This project is in its infancy with very limited features.
+Right now it only tells you fun facts, but you can look at the Features list below to get an idea of where it is going.
+Give the project a star and follow along while we build out more of the foundation.

 ## MVP

 For the initial release, you can get a Fun Fact related to AI and Programming.